hpc4cmb/toast/docs/docs/install.md

 not contaminating or breaking the base environment where the conda tools themselves live.

-If you already have a (possibly old) conda base environment, make sure it is up to date
+If you already have a (possibly old) conda-forge base environment, make sure it is up to date with:
-with:

     conda update --all -n base